🎉 Our paper on parametric and predictive uncertainty quantification in the E3SM Land Model has been published in JAMES!

 Beijing Normal University

-My research focuses on addressing the complex challenges posed by climate change, with an emphasis on Earth System Modeling, chemistry-climate interactions, and Uncertainty Quantification (UQ).
+My research focuses on addressing the complex challenges posed by climate change, with an emphasis on Earth System Modeling, ocean-atmosphere-land interactions, and Uncertainty Quantification (UQ).
 Drawing on my academic background in applied mathematics and atmospheric science, I am dedicated to advancing our understanding of the intricate relationships within the Earth’s climate system as well as finding sustainable solutions to the world.

 Link to my Google Scholar page